-- components of the convict sites World Heritage Area
+- components of the convict sites World Heritage Area; and

-- numerous threatened ecological communities and species (e.g. Lowland Native Grasslands of Tasmania, Alpine Sphagnum Bogs, freshwater and burrowing crayfish).
+- numerous threatened ecological communities and species (e.g. Lowland Native Grasslands of Tasmania, Alpine Sphagnum Bogs and New Holland Mouse).

-This project will assist Break O’Day, Dorset and Glamorgan Spring Bay councils to deliver sustainable tourism outcomes through improved heritage protection and economic development strategies, policies and plans.
-The project will complement the current land use and development strategies and improve planning for matters of national environmental significance and the outstanding universal value of World Heritage properties.
+The objective of this project was to assist Break O’Day, Dorset and Glamorgan Spring Bay councils to deliver sustainable tourism outcomes through improved heritage and biodiversity protection and economic development strategies, policies and plans.
+The outcomes of the project complement the current land use and development strategies and improve planning for matters of national environmental significance.

 Bay of Fires, Tasmania